Thakiyudeen Abdul Wahid

 Thakiyudeen Abdul Wahid was an Indian entrepreneur and aviator.
 He was the Founder and Managing Director of the now-defunct East-West Airlines, the first scheduled private airline in the country.
 He was murdered on 13 November 1995.

 Early life

-Wahid was born in Odayam village at Edava near Trivandrum in Kerala on 28th December 1952.
+Wahid was born in Varkala of Trivandrum district in Kerala on 28 December 1952.
 He had a modest educational background and studied till 9th grade.
 His father Abdul Wahid Musliar was a dried fish merchant and mother Salma Beevi a house wife.

 He was a drop out from Sree Narayana College Kollam and began his Pravasi life through association with Ahmed Mansoor Al Aali (AMA Group) of Bahrain.
 He started a recruitment agency in 1980's for this entity in Bombay.

 Career

 He began his business career with a travel agency with his brothers in Dadar, Mumbai to recruit manpower to Gulf countries.
 He started East-West Airlines in 1992 when the Indian Government reformed the airline industry by its "open skies policy".
 East-West Airlines commenced commercial operations on 28 February 1992.

 The airline shut down its operations in 1996 after his death in 1995.